-

 How long will this levy stay in place?

-The department may issue either a single action levy or a continuous levy.
+We may issue either a one-time levy or a continuous levy.

 -